b20896916/Psychological-Testing-Project/README.md

 ## Item Reliability
 ### Descriptive
-It computes the item-total correlation and the item reliability index for each item, including age, sex, and relationship status.
+It computes the item-total correlation (with and without itself) and the item reliability index for each item, including age, sex, and relationship status.

 It prints out the Cronbach's alpha of the questionnaire.